isaachinman/abroadwith-frontend/docs/react-style-guide.md

   or calling a function that has been passed to them as a prop, and executes in some parent scope.

+**Important:** if a component does not require state, it should be written as a pure function.
+If a stateless component also requires connect or asyncConnect, the `compose` method (or some other method) must be used instead of class decorators.
+Stateful components can be written as classes.

 ```jsx
 // Bad
 class Navigation extends Component {